 Please don’t be some uninformed bloggers scare you away from using your freezer to stock up and store milk and other great food bargains in your freezer.

 What about Soy and Almond Milk—doesn’t it get lumpy and grainy?

-We freeze all kinds of milk: Soy, Almond, Rice and others.
-One thing we’ve noticed is that these types of products don’t freeze well.
-While they do freeze solid, when you defrost them the liquid isn’t smooth . . . it’s grainy.
+We freeze all kinds of milk: Cow’s milk, Soy, Almond, Rice, and others.
+One thing we’ve noticed is that some of these products don’t freeze well.
+While they do freeze solid when you defrost them the liquid isn’t smooth . . . it’s grainy.